2 B R 0 2 B: Plot summary

-The setting is a society in which aging has been cured, individuals have indefinite lifespans, and population control is used to limit the population of the United States to forty million, a number which is maintained through a combination of infanticide and government-assisted suicide.
-In short, for someone to be born, someone else must first volunteer to die.
-As a result, births are few and far between, and deaths occur primarily by accident.
+The setting is a society in which aging has been cured, people can live indefinitely, and population control is used to limit the population of the United States to 40 million, a figure maintained through a combination of infanticide and government-assisted suicide.
+For someone to be born, someone else must first volunteer to die.
+As a result, births are rare, and deaths occur primarily by accident.

-The scene is a waiting room at the Chicago Lying-In Hospital, where Edward K. Wehling Jr. is faced with the situation that his wife is about to give birth to triplets, but he has found only one person, his maternal grandfather, who will volunteer to die.
-A painter on a stepladder is redecorating the room with a mural depicting employees who work at the Hospital, including Dr. Benjamin Hitz, the hospital's Chief Obstetrician.
+The scene is a waiting room at the Chicago Lying-In Hospital, where Edward K. Wehling Jr. learns that his wife is about to give birth to triplets, but he has found only one person, his maternal grandfather, who will volunteer to die.
+A painter on a stepladder is redecorating the room with a mural depicting hospital employees, including Dr. Benjamin Hitz, the hospital's chief obstetrician.
 Leora Duncan, from the Service Division of the Federal Bureau of Termination, arrives to pose for the mural.
-It is a picture of a garden that is well taken care of, and a metaphor for the United States at the time.
-Later, Dr. Hitz enters the scene and converses with everyone but the painter of the mural.
+It is a picture of a well-tended garden, and a metaphor for the United States at the time.
+Dr. Hitz later enters and speaks with everyone except the painter.

-It becomes apparent to all that Wehling is in a state of despair since he does not want to send his grandfather and two of his children to death.
-Dr. Hitz questions Wehling's belief in the system and tries to make Wehling feel better by explaining how the surviving child will "live on a happy, roomy, clean, rich planet."
-Suddenly, Wehling draws a revolver and kills Dr. Hitz, Leora Duncan, and himself, "making room for all three children."
+It becomes apparent to all that Wehling is in a state of despair, since he does not want to send his grandfather and two of his children to death.
+Dr. Hitz questions Wehling's belief in the system and tries to make Wehling feel better by explaining how the surviving child will "live on a happy, roomy, clean, rich planet".
+Suddenly, Wehling draws a revolver and kills Dr. Hitz and Leora Duncan.
+He then kills himself, "making room for all three children".

-The painter, who is about 200 years old, is left to reflect on the scene and thinks about life, war, plague, and starvation.
-Descending the stepladder, he initially takes the revolver and intends to kill himself with it but is unable to do so.
+The painter, who is about 200 years old, reflects on life, war, plague, and starvation.
+After descending the stepladder, he picks up the revolver and considers killing himself but cannot do so.
 Instead, he calls the Bureau of Termination to make an appointment.
-The last line is from the receptionist at the Bureau:
+The story ends with the receptionist's response:

 "Thank you, sir," said the hostess.
 "Your city thanks you; your country thanks you; your planet thanks you.
 But the deepest thanks of all is from all of the future generations."